codewithkanhaiya/WebPages/README.md

 ----

-This repository contain projects made by me while Techpile Apprenticeship program.
+This repository has projects that I created while enrolled in the Techpile Apprenticeship Program.

 ## College Website